HALL, Adelaide (1901–1993)

 Britain and the Blitz

-In 1938, Hall came to London as the star of Edgar Wallace’s The Sun Never Sets – her main number was ‘My Love is Like a River’, which was brought to life with an onstage river.
+In 1938, Hall came to London as one of the stars of Edgar Wallace’s The Sun Never Sets – her main number was ‘My Love is Like a River’, which was brought to life with an onstage river.

 Being British by marriage, Hall had been able to acquire a British passport without fuss.
 She commuted back to Paris every month, then late in 1938 Bert sold the Paris club.
-Hall and Hicks went on to run the Old Florida Club in Mayfair (bought from Gordon Halsey, who they had met in New York) and, after this was blitzed, The Calypso in Regent Street.
+Hall and Hicks went on to run the Old Florida Club in Mayfair (bought from Gordon Halsey, who they had met in New York) but this was destroyed in an air raid in 1940.
+Their second club, The Calypso in Regent Street, opened in 1951.

 Collingham Road